-Note that this model does not include provisions for law enforcement agencies (LEAs) and other governmental access, which is extremely important and is being addressed by government representatives separately.
+Note that this model does not include provisions for law enforcement agencies (LEAs) and other governmental access, which is extremely important but is being separately addressed by governmental representatives.
 To the extent that governments wish to adopt elements of this criteria and adapt them for LEA accreditation, that would be welcomed, as would further collaboration and consultation between government and private sector representatives.